myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:21:23.092Z
+>
+> Yay! 😁

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:19:12.064Z
+>
+> Maybe you missed to add the last `)`?
+It works when I try it: Jakob Sprenger

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-21T14:06:44.684Z
+>
+> Hey @harald4blues.bsky.social, I think I fixed an issue we talked about before in deck.blue :) See this markdown link with parens!

+I solved this Issue with the regex magic

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-21T11:54:55.946Z
 >
 > Graysky is powered by #ReactNative, deck.blue and skyfeed.app are powered by #Flutter :)